-As part of a commitment to people and the future, Toshiba promotes the efficient use of resources by working to achieve our zero-wasteto-landfill goal at all our production sites.
+As part of a commitment to people and the future, Toshiba promotes the efficient use of resources by working to achieve our zero-waste-to-landfill goal at all our production sites.
 In addition to our existing waste reduction and recycling policies, Toshiba is strongly committed to reducing electronic waste.
 In order to ensure efficient use of resources and appropriate treatment of hazardous substances, in accordance with recycling regulations in each state, country, and territory, Toshiba wants to make it easy for customers to recycle products at the end of the life cycle.
-To learn more about Toshiba's sustainability commitment, visit toshiba.com/recycle.
+To learn more about Toshiba's sustainability commitment, visit us.toshiba.com/green.